FloThinksPi/duplicacy-rpm/README.md

 This repository holds the spec file and associated Makefiles used for the [flothinkspi/duplicacy](https://copr.fedorainfracloud.org/coprs/flothinkspi/duplicacy/) COPR.
+This Project only packages https://github.com/gilbertchen/duplicacy for Fedora/Centos Distributions.

 Manually Updating to the newest version
 --------------------